ewjay/fapiwiki/FAPI_Meeting_Notes_2021-05-12_Atlantic.rst

 PR 266 Grant Management - Introduce replace action (Stuart)
 ------------------------------------------------------------
 * https://bitbucket.org/openid/fapi/pull-requests/266
+* Addressing issue #396, related to #407

 This introduces replace action into the GM specification and attempts to include security considerations with respect to permission propagation.

 * Lukasz: If it is in fact merge, wouldn’t naming it “merge” make it more self-explanatory?
 * Brian: The replace action text seems okay.
 But the security considerations seems overreaching.
+* Dave: Use cases need to be collected.
+* Ralph: Delete and Revoke have different connotations, esp. legally.
+In UK, the ownership of the grant rests on TPPs.
+TPP opinion needed.
+* Dima: There are local requirements for Replace.
+* Brian: Security concerns - not realistic to propagate the change in Grant to AT immediately.
+* Separating the PR into two seems to be reasonable?

 Issues (Dave)
 =================
+We had no time to discuss issues but Dave pointed out that new issue #411 should be considered re: HTTP signing.

 AOB
 =======